vala-lang/vala-docs/docs/tutorials/programming-language/main.md

 -   A Vala application can do nothing that a C equivalent cannot.
-Whilst Vala introduces a lot of language features that are not available in C, these are all mapped to C constructs, although they are often ones that are difficult or too time consuming to write directly.
+Whilst Vala introduces a lot of language features that are not available in C, these are all mapped to C constructs, although they are often ones that are difficult or too time-consuming to write directly.

 As such, whilst Vala is a modern language with all of the features you would expect, it gains its power from an existing platform, and must in